MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-release-notes.md

   * Supports better HoloLens hand interaction action binding
   * Fixed a crash during app suspend/resume when taking MRC video
 * Depends on version 4.2.0 of XR management package.
-* Fixed a bug where sometimes the the project settings assets are not created before being used.
+* Fixed a bug where sometimes the project settings assets are not created before being used.
 * Added Microsoft.MixedReality.OpenXR.Remoting.AppRemoting.Listen function to support listen mode for a Holographic Remoting remote app.
 * Added new enum value HandshakePermissionDenied to enum type RemotingDisconnectReason.
-* Fixed a bug where after a failed remoting connection the XR session automatically restarted and repeat the failure.
+* Fixed a bug where after a failed remoting connection the XR session automatically restarted and repeated the failure.
 * When hand tracking becomes untracked or out of view, the corresponding InputDevice for hand joints will remain valid and report `isTracked = false`, instead of invalidating the InputDevice.

 ## 1.1.2 - 2021-10-27